andthum/hpc_submit_scripts/CONTRIBUTING.rst

 The `project repository`_ is hosted on GitHub_.
 Newcomers to GitHub should take a look at the `GitHub Quickstart Guide`_.

-To keep things simple, we **follow the** `GitHub Flow`_ in our development process.
-In this workflow, the only hard rule that must always be obeyed is that **anything in the** ``main`` **branch must be stable**.
-This means before you make any changes to the code (e.g. implement a new feature, fix a bug, add a docstring/comment, etc.), create a new branch off of ``main``.
+To keep things simple, we *follow the* `GitHub Flow`_ in our development process.
+In this workflow, the only hard rule that must always be obeyed is that *anything in the* ``main`` *branch must be stable*.
+This means before you make any changes to the code (e.g. implement a new feature, fix a bug, add a docstring/comment, etc.), create a new branch out of ``main``.
 Your branch name should be descriptive, so that others can see what is being worked on (see "`2.
-Create a new topic branch`_", below).
+Create a new Topic Branch`_", below).
 Only after your code was tested, has no known bugs and works stable, it can be merged back into the ``main`` branch.

 The following demonstrates an example workflow that can be used as reference.